AP sources: SolarWinds hack got emails of top DHS officials - WTMJ

 “We’re trying to fight a multifront war without anybody in charge,” said Sen. Angus King, an independent from Maine.

 The Biden administration says it’s reviewing how best to set up the new position.
-“Cybersecurity is a top priority,” said White House spokeswoman Emily Horne.
+“Cybersecurity is a top priority,” said White House spokesperson Emily Horne.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.